-Commissioning new works for solo cello by today’s most forward-thinking composers that encourage social change and empowerment for women and girls.
+Commissioning new multimedia works for solo cello that confront social change and elevate stories of feminine empowerment

 Forward Music Project (FMP) confronts the audience with a visceral experience of music, light, and stories that explore a range of feminine issues from the LGBTQIA+ community to reproductive rights, sexual violence, and empowerment.
 These works are performed through the lens of solo cello by FMP founder and performer Amanda Gookin, electronics, video art by S Katy Tucker, and audio interludes by the composers.
 In performance, Amanda sings, chants, fights, gasps, and breathes life into these new works.
 Seven FMP commissions premiered during the Spring Revolution Festival at National Sawdust in Brooklyn, NY in March 2017.
 During the 2018/19 season, Amanda was an Artist-In-Residence at National Sawdust and premiered five new works for FMP 2.0: in this skin.
 Forward Music Project is on the touring roster of National Sawdust Projects.
 FMP has been presented by such institutions as The Kennedy Center’s DIRECT CURRENT and Georgetown University in Washington, DC; The Wallis in Los Angeles; OK Electric Festival in Tulsa; and deDoelen in Rotterdam, NL.